DFE-Digital/architecture/principles/data-architecture-principles.md

 __Why?__

 The Department has a legal and moral obligation to keep personal, confidential or sensitive data secure, and we must ensure that uses and users of the data conform with this obligation.
-In the case of personal data in particular, we can only use it for the legal purposes for which it was collected.
+In the case of personal data in particular, we can only use it for the legal purposes as legislation permits.
 Pre-release access to statistical data must also be highly controlled as there are strong legal limits around what may be shared before publication, and commercially sensitive data may inhibit the Department’s ability to manage its contracts effectively if it is shared inappropriately.
 The Department also a large amount of children’s data, which it must safeguard.

 __How?__